Increment-Finance/sybil-hunting/README.md

 - Reports must contain at least 5 addresses still in the [full address list](https://docs.google.com/spreadsheets/d/1Y1ax3pePYNKpU4L9WbZOcv3QGbz6LlRdzE-AkkaeAeM/edit#gid=1556209484&range=A1) at the time of review
 - [Arkham](https://platform.arkhamintelligence.com/) will be used as the third party provider to check if the submitted sybil bounty report is valid.
 Method for checking validity will be shared transparently.
 - Successful bounty reports will eliminate all valid addresses in the bounty report from the token distribution, except for one address which will still receive token distribution (Sybil resistance is important, but allowing users to participate in Increment governance is equally important).
-Tokens received from eliminated addresses will be redistributed evenly to all other eligible addresses.
+Tokens that were going to be distributed to eliminated addresses will be redistributed evenly to all other eligible addresses.
 - Unsuccessful bounty reports will not eliminate any addresses.

 # Address List